dariobanfi/flutter-appium-github-actions/README.md

 The iOS build will probably fail because you need to generate the certificates / login with your developer id -> follow the handy instructions that your command line will spit out to do that.

+### Test locally using Appium

+`cd appium && npm i`

+Now, before testing, make sure that you have the correct config for your iOS simulator and Android Emulator inside `appium/helpers/config.js`

+Open the Android emulator (somehow Appium doesn't do it automatically)

+Run: `npm test`

+Hopefully it's all green!

+## GitHub actions

+// in progress